Edited by Robert Butler

 Part VII Economics of sports funding 18.
 Public finance and sport John Considine

 19. Spatial distribution and sports infrastructure John Eakins

-Robert Butler is Lecturer in Economics and Director of the Centre for Sports Economics and Law at University College Cork.
+Robert Butler is Lecturer in Economics in the Centre for Sports Economics and Law at University College Cork.